just-another-dude/install-tomcat/README.md

 1) The playbook is used with commandline arguments and not with a prompt.
 2) The download link is dynamic, therefore it must be rechecked before running the playbook each time.
 3) This playbook does not include adding users for managing tomcat, therefore it must be done later.
-4) The tomcat server listens on port 8090 and not the default 8080.
+4) The playbook makes the tomcat server listen on port 8090 and not the default 8080.
 This can be changed in the config file: /opt/tomcat/latest/conf/server.xml ; Replace all strings containing 8090 with 8080.